Glenn Darrel Sanford Sells 9,000 Shares of eXp World Holdings, Inc. (NASDAQ:EXPI) Stock

-eXp World Holdings, Inc. (NASDAQ:EXPI) CEO Glenn Darrel Sanford sold 9,000 shares of the business’s stock in a transaction dated Wednesday, January 5th.
-The shares were sold at an average price of $30.32, for a total transaction of $272,880.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+eXp World Holdings, Inc. (NASDAQ:EXPI) CEO Glenn Darrel Sanford sold 9,000 shares of the firm’s stock in a transaction dated Wednesday, January 12th.
+The stock was sold at an average price of $30.54, for a total value of $274,860.00.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.

 Glenn Darrel Sanford also recently made the following trade(s):

-The company also recently announced a quarterly dividend, which was paid on Monday, November 29th.
-Shareholders of record on Monday, November 15th were paid a $0.04 dividend.
-This represents a $0.16 annualized dividend and a yield of 0.56%.
-The ex-dividend date of this dividend was Friday, November 12th. eXp World’s payout ratio is presently 34.04%.
+The business also recently announced a quarterly dividend, which was paid on Monday, November 29th.
+Shareholders of record on Monday, November 15th were issued a dividend of $0.04 per share.
+This represents a $0.16 dividend on an annualized basis and a yield of 0.54%.
+The ex-dividend date of this dividend was Friday, November 12th. eXp World’s dividend payout ratio (DPR) is presently 34.04%.

-Several hedge funds have recently modified their holdings of EXPI.
-Vanguard Group Inc. increased its position in shares of eXp World by 9.8% during the second quarter.
-Vanguard Group Inc. now owns 9,323,730 shares of the technology company’s stock worth $361,481,000 after acquiring an additional 831,910 shares in the last quarter.
-Fuller & Thaler Asset Management Inc. bought a new stake in shares of eXp World during the third quarter worth $12,866,000.
-Geode Capital Management LLC increased its position in shares of eXp World by 17.9% during the second quarter.
-Geode Capital Management LLC now owns 1,405,779 shares of the technology company’s stock worth $54,502,000 after acquiring an additional 213,817 shares in the last quarter.
-State Street Corp increased its position in shares of eXp World by 18.6% during the second quarter.
-State Street Corp now owns 1,164,839 shares of the technology company’s stock worth $45,161,000 after acquiring an additional 182,819 shares in the last quarter.
-Finally, Lido Advisors LLC increased its position in shares of eXp World by 25.2% during the second quarter.
-Lido Advisors LLC now owns 751,334 shares of the technology company’s stock worth $29,129,000 after acquiring an additional 151,000 shares in the last quarter.
-51.96% of the stock is owned by institutional investors.
+A number of equities analysts have recently issued reports on the company.
+TheStreet downgraded eXp World from a “b-” rating to a “c+” rating in a research note on Friday, November 19th.
+DA Davidson cut their target price on eXp World from $66.00 to $63.00 and set a “buy” rating for the company in a research note on Thursday, November 4th.
+Finally, Zacks Investment Research downgraded eXp World from a “buy” rating to a “hold” rating in a research note on Monday, November 8th.
+One investment analyst has rated the stock with a sell rating, two have issued a hold rating and two have given a buy rating to the company’s stock.
+According to MarketBeat.com, the stock has an average rating of “Hold” and a consensus price target of $55.67.

-A number of equities research analysts recently weighed in on EXPI shares.
-DA Davidson dropped their price target on shares of eXp World from $66.00 to $63.00 and set a “buy” rating for the company in a research note on Thursday, November 4th.
-TheStreet downgraded shares of eXp World from a “b-” rating to a “c+” rating in a research note on Friday, November 19th.
-Zacks Investment Research downgraded shares of eXp World from a “buy” rating to a “hold” rating in a research note on Monday, November 8th.
-Finally, UBS Group reissued a “sell” rating on shares of eXp World in a research note on Tuesday, September 14th.
-One investment analyst has rated the stock with a sell rating, two have given a hold rating and two have given a buy rating to the stock.
-Based on data from MarketBeat, eXp World has a consensus rating of “Hold” and a consensus target price of $55.67.
+Large investors have recently made changes to their positions in the business.
+US Bancorp DE grew its holdings in eXp World by 1,126.5% during the 3rd quarter.
+US Bancorp DE now owns 834 shares of the technology company’s stock valued at $33,000 after buying an additional 766 shares during the last quarter.
+PFG Private Wealth Management LLC purchased a new position in shares of eXp World during the 3rd quarter worth $34,000.
+PNC Financial Services Group Inc. lifted its stake in shares of eXp World by 46.3% during the 3rd quarter.
+PNC Financial Services Group Inc. now owns 1,084 shares of the technology company’s stock worth $42,000 after purchasing an additional 343 shares during the period.
+O Shaughnessy Asset Management LLC lifted its stake in shares of eXp World by 6.4% during the 3rd quarter.
+O Shaughnessy Asset Management LLC now owns 5,031 shares of the technology company’s stock worth $200,000 after purchasing an additional 302 shares during the period.
+Finally, Pearl River Capital LLC purchased a new position in shares of eXp World during the 3rd quarter worth $203,000.
+Hedge funds and other institutional investors own 21.40% of the company’s stock.

 eXp World Company Profile